camilocsoto/camilocsoto/README.md

 # console.log('Hello world 👋')

 Hi, my name is Juan Camilo Suárez 👾.
-Student of System Engineer, specialized in ... using JavaScript.
-I also have experience in ...
-My goal is ... 🚀
+I am a Systems Engineering student at Uniminuto, specializing in software development using JavaScript, Docker, Linux, and Python.
+I also have experience in unit testing, staff training, and SAP support in different countries.
+My goal is to transition to the machine learning and deep learning field to offer cutting-edge AI-based solutions 🚀.

 I am an eternal student 💚.